 Wharton State Forest is not only known for the dozens of activities it provides families, is it also known for the two villages that sit within the forest.
 From 1766 to 1867 Batsto Village was the site of a former bog iron and glass making industrial center.
 The village consists of 33 historic buildings and structures including the Batsto Mansion, sawmill, general store and post office.
 Guided tours are available daily!
 The Atsion Mansion is the other historic structure that sits on Wharton State Forest.
 The Atsion Mansion was built in 1826 for a prominent ironmaster from Philadelphia.
 The home remains the same today as it did in 1826, it is unfurnished, has no plumbing, electricity or heat.
 Architectural tours are available daily for people to admire the Greek revival style of the home.

-Step back into one of the most unique times in New Jersey history!
+Step back into one of the most unique times in NJ history!

-Worthington State Forest is known for its rugged terrain and amazing views of northern New Jersey.
-The trails offer an amazing view of the different parts of the forest.
+Worthington State Forest is known for its rugged terrain and amazing views of Northern NJ.
+The trails offer a unique view of the different parts of the forest.
 There are over 26 miles of trails within the park available for hiking and biking.
 Challenge yourself and climb to the top of Mt.
 Tammany, 1527 ft. above sea level, gives you a full view of the Delaware Water Gap.
-After a long hike take a break by the water and enjoy boating, canoeing fishing and swimming!
+After a long hike take a break by the water and enjoy boating, canoeing and fishing!
 Worthington State Forest now has two natural areas, Dunnfield Creek Natural Area and Sunfish Pond Natural Area, perfect for hikers, fishermen and bird watchers.
 During the winter, spend the day at Worthington State Forest skiing and snowmobiling!